kubeshop/testkube/docs/docs/test-types/executor-jmeter.md

 * on pod/job level
 * on cluster level

-In most cases, it is wise to start from setting the right variables for the JVM.
-As the [README of the underlying image](https://github.com/justb4/docker-jmeter#adjust-java-memory-options) suggest, the available values are `JVM_XMN`, `JVM_XMS` and `JVM_XMX`.
+In most cases, it is wise to start from setting the correct variables for the JVM.
+As the [README of the underlying image](https://github.com/justb4/docker-jmeter#adjust-java-memory-options) suggests, the available values are `JVM_XMN`, `JVM_XMS` and `JVM_XMX`.

 >By default, JMeter reads out the available memory from the host machine and uses a fixed value of 80% of it as a maximum.
 If this causes Issues, there is the option to use environment variables to adjust the JVM memory Parameters:
 >